python-virtualenvwrapper/virtualenvwrapper/docs/source/plugins.rst

 .. warning::

-    virtualenvwrapper works under several shells with slightly different syntax (bash, sh, zsh, ksh).
+    virtualenvwrapper works under several shells with slightly different syntax (bash, sh, zsh).
 Take this portability into account when defining source hooks.
 Sticking to the simplest possible syntax usually avoids problems, but there may be cases where examining the ``SHELL`` environment variable to generate